guyinatuxedo/ctf/TokyoWesterns/just_do_it/Readme.md

 # Just Do It!

-Unfortunately because of a Calc 3 Final, I had to wait untill the Wenesday after the ctf to solve this.
+Unfortunately because of a Calc 3 Test, I had to wait untill the Wenesday after the ctf to solve this.

 Let's take a look at the binary:
 ```